yeshess/docs.getcloudify.org/content/intro/doc-info.md

 ---
 layout: bt_wiki

-title: Welcome to the Cloudify Documentation Site
+##  Welcome to the Cloudify Documentation Site

 layout: bt_wiki

-title: How this Document is Organized
+##  How this Document is Organized

 category: Intro
 draft: false
 weight: 201